Frida Scheps Weinstein: Biography

 Once Scheps Weinstein completed her army service in 1960, she moved to the United States and worked for Agence France-Presse.
-While in America, she published a memoir of her memories from The Holocaust in a book titled A Hidden Childhood: A Jewish Girl's Sanctuary in a French Convent, which was a finalist for the Pulitzer Prize for Biography or Autobiography.
+While in America, she published a memoir of her memories from The Holocaust, written in French and published by Balland,titled #J'habitais rue des Jardins Saint-Paul".
+Rights were bought in America by Hill and Wang, translated by Barbara Loeb Kennedy, and published as A Hidden Childhood: A Jewish Girl's Sanctuary in a French Convent 1942-1945;it then was a nominated finalist for the Pulitzer Prize for Biography or Autobiography.